rsanheim/rsanheim.github.com/drafts/2010-07-08-day-2-craftsmanship-swap.markdown

 I helped Steve out with some Rspec issues, and we discussed some of the difficulties in testing threading.
 A `Thread.new` call in his game was causing random timing related failures, and we tried to extract out the threading implementation enough to allow his specs to work around it.

 Lunch was taken out of the office at [Thai Gourment](http://TODO), which was delicious.
-8th
+It was at least on par with Thai Cafe, which is a favorite at Relevance.

+I had to fight off a curry infused drowsiness post-lunch to pair with Doug on the same application we had paired on in [day 1]("/2010-07-08-day-1-craftsmanship-swap-at-8th-light").
+The application uses DRb and DRbFire under the hood to manage client-server communication.
+Based on some issues reported from client installations we suspected some socket or connection related issues in the DRb related part of the codes.
+And so began a deep dive into DRbFire and some of the DRb code itself.

 * uses skype for all its standup calls
 * awesome customer support / communication with QA team